timsamoff/LooseyGoosey/README.md

 # Loosey Goosey

 ## About
 Loosey Goosey is not happy about all of the stuff that humans leave behind.
-Play as Loosey, and teach those nasty people a lesson — and reclaim nature only as a goose can do!
+Play as Loosey and teach those nasty people a lesson — and reclaim nature only as a goose can do!

 Tim Samoff (tim@samoff.com): Game design and programming Josiah Samoff: Music and sound effects